Chvxt3r/Certification_Notes/htb/cpts/21_web_attacks.md

 ```
 > Note: We replaced all of the spaces with `$IFS` to avoid breaking the XML.

-> Note: The expect module is not enabled/installed by default on modern PHP server5s.
+> Note: The expect module is not enabled/installed by default on modern PHP servers.

 ## Advanced File Disclosure
 ## Blind Data Exfiltration